 Remember…more than one dominating teacher voice along with lots of little voices does not lead to effective classroom management and communication.

-Ideally, every teacher in the classroom needs to work together to create ONE focal point and ONE voice.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Ideally, every teacher in the classroom needs to work together to create ONE focal point and ONE voice.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!